mui/material-ui/docs/src/pages/system/screen-readers/screen-readers.md

 ### Usage

-The visually hiddel style utility can help provide context to read more links.
+The visually hidden style utility can help provide context to read more links.

 {{"demo": "pages/system/screen-readers/VisuallyHiddenUsage.js"}}